Aerial refueling: Probe-and-drogue

 The probe-and-drogue refueling method employs a flexible hose that trails from the tanker aircraft.
 The drogue (or para-drogue), sometimes called a basket, is a fitting resembling a shuttlecock, attached at its narrow end (like the "cork" nose of a shuttlecock) with a valve to a flexible hose.
 The drogue stabilizes the hose in flight and provides a funnel to aid insertion of the receiver aircraft probe into the hose.
 The hose connects to a hose drum unit (HDU).
 When not in use, the hose/drogue is reeled completely into the HDU.

 The receiver has a probe, which is a rigid, protruding or pivoted retractable arm placed on the aircraft's nose or fuselage to make the connection.
-Most modern versions of the probe are usually designed to be retractable, and are retracted when not in use, particularly on high-speed aircraft.
+Modern probes are usually retractable, for reduced drag on high-speed aircraft.

 At the end of the probe is a valve that is closed until it mates with the drogue's forward internal receptacle, after which it opens and allows fuel to pass from tanker to receiver.
 The valves in the probe and drogue that are most commonly used are to a NATO standard and were originally developed by the company Flight Refuelling Limited in the UK and deployed in the late 1940s and 1950s.
 This standardization enables drogue-equipped tanker aircraft from many nations to refuel probe-equipped aircraft from other nations.

 The NATO-standard probe system incorporates shear rivets that attach the refueling valve to the end of the probe.
 This is so that if a large side or vertical load develops while in contact with the drogue, the rivets shear and the fuel valve breaks off, rather than the probe or receiver aircraft suffering structural damage.
 A so-called "broken probe" (actually a broken fuel valve, as described above) may happen if poor flying technique is used by the receiver pilot, or in turbulence.
 Sometimes the valve is retained in the tanker drogue and prevents further refueling from that drogue until removed during ground maintenance.